rtibbles/kolibri-exercise-perseus-plugin/README.rst

 Development guide
 -----------------

-1. Download this repo.
+1. Clone this repo.

 2. Open terminal in your Kolibri repo.

-3. run the following commands, with your Kolibri development virtual env enabled::
+3. Run the following commands, with your Kolibri development virtual env enabled::

     pip install -e <KOLIBRI-PERSEUS-PLUGIN-LOCAL-PATH>